Enhancing Few-Shot Classification of Benchmark and Disaster Imagery with ABHFA-Net: Experiments

+To address the class imbalance presented in the aerial disaster datasets, we implemented under-sampling on the training and validation samples before training.
 All images in the respective dataset are re-scaled via division of each original pixel value by 255 as a pre-processing step.
 All experimental simulations for this work were performed using PyTorch library in Python utilizing Google’s Colab Pro+ Tesla T4 Graphical Processing Units (GPU).
 The number of training episodes utilized for our approach is 80000, and the optimizer utilized for our network is that of Adam with a learning rate of 0.001.
-For the temperature value in $\ell_{BHS}$, we set it to 0.01.
+Each training episode corresponds to an $N_c$-way $N_S$-shot task, where $N_c$ classes are uniformly sampled without replacement from the meta-training set.
+For each class, $N_S$ support samples and $N_Q$ query samples are randomly selected without overlap, forming the support and query sets respectively.
+In accord to the majority of FSL works, we chose $N_{c} = 5$, $N_{S} = 1$ or $5$, and hence $N_Q = 5$ or $25$.
+The random seed value is fixed to 42 for class sampling, data shuffling, and model initialization, and the batch composition is set to 16.

+The loss functions utilized during the training of our selected models differ depending on the nature of the method.
+For the Siamese network, the loss function implemented is that of the contrastive loss ($\ell_{constrastive}$).
+For the other SOTAs, except the relation network, the loss function used is the categorical cross entropy ($\ell_{CCE}$), for which our $\ell_{ABHFA}$ has been incorporated as expressed in Eq. \eqref{eq6}.
+As mentioned in the Related Works section, the loss function implemented for the RelationNet is the MSE loss ($\ell_{MSE}$), which can be mathematically written as

+The matched pairs $y_{i} ==y_{j}$ have a similarity score of 1 and the mismatched pairs have a similarity score of 0. $i$ and $j$ run from 1 to 5 (where $m$ and $n$ = 5).

-\subsubsection{\textbf{Evaluation Metrics}}
+\subsection{\textbf{Evaluation Metrics}}

-For all the datasets, we used the average classification accuracy scores as the main metric to assess the classification effectiveness of each SOTAs, as well as our approach.
-Average Accuracy (AA) is mathematically defined as
+For all datasets used, we used the Average Accuracy (AA) classification accuracy scores as the main metric to assess the classification effectiveness of each SOTAs and our approach.
+The accuracy for each class $c$ is mathematically defined as